BRILLIANT Awards 2025

 Entry Criteria

-You can submit the same project to multiple categories if relevant — our entry portal makes it easy to duplicate submissions.
+• You can submit the same project to multiple categories if relevant — it’s easy to duplicate submissions.

 Key Dates

-Awards Ceremony: 11 November 2025, Exhibition Centre Liverpool
+• Awards Ceremony: 11 November 2025, BRILLIANT Festival Keynote Theatre, Exhibition Centre Liverpool

 If you're unsure whether your work qualifies, contact us at martyncollins@brilliantfestival.com — we're happy to advise.